 It is critical to understand that information can be transformed in many ways, and can easily be transformed in less than accurate ways.
 The representation of the baby in a parent’s mind may or not be accurate, and may or may not be useful for the baby.
 The seven ways information can be transformation are detailed below.
 One simple example for now is the meaning a person gives to why the baby is crying: is the baby hungry, wet, fussy, some other reason, or for no understandable reason?
 Are any of those meanings accurate without more information?

 Again, this may seem like an odd thought, but humans have surprisingly limited sources of information for their information processing, in terms of what information will help to predict danger.
 Attachment science has, so far, identified three primary sources of information that are particularly important for predicting danger.

-Two primary sources are described with one word as cognitive and affective.
+Two primary sources, cognitive and affective, are described below.
 Another sources is somatic, or body-based information (described below).

 Cognitive information is represented in an expected sequence of events occurring over a time period.
 “If I eat broccoli, it will be good for my body.”
-“If my baby is crying, it must hungry (or tired, wet, or fussy)”.
-“If my partner files for divorce, I could lose my family and financial security and existing relationships with my children.”
+“If my baby is crying, then it must hungry (or tired, wet, or fussy)”.
 Cognitive information relates to the temporal order of events which lead to predictable outcomes, particularly dangerous or safe outcomes.
 Cognitive information is based on past experiences and can relate primarily to information from outside the body.